Resources

 • If testing for trypanosomes or microfilariae contact Infectious Disease Service for consultation of optimal collection times.

-• 4-6 thick blood smears: 4-6 peripheral blood smears unstained and unfixed.
+• 4-6 thick blood smears AND 4-6 peripheral blood smears unstained and unfixed.
 Slides should be made within one hour of collection

 • OPTIONAL: one thin smear stained with Wright-Giemsa.